OpenCyphal/pycyphal/docs/pages/architecture.rst

 The main API entries are:

-- :func:`pyuavcan.dsdl.generate_package` -- generates a Python package from a DSDL namespace.
+- :func:`pyuavcan.dsdl.compile` -- transcompiles a DSDL namespace into a Python package.

 - :func:`pyuavcan.dsdl.serialize` and :func:`pyuavcan.dsdl.deserialize` -- serialize and deserialize
   an instance of an autogenerated class.